 Their Phoenix and Tucson area criminal defense attorneys have experience handling Custodial Interference cases.
 The penalties in these types of cases vary and the seriousness of the charges can escalate depending upon the circumstances.
-Contact Montano Arentz & Handler, PLLC.
+Contact Montano Arentz & Associates, PLLC.
 They can help you.

 A defendant is charged with this Felony when the defendant keeps a child from the lawful custody of another and knows or should know that he/she has no legal right to do so.
 This may occur even if the defendant is a parent of the child if the defendant didn't have an appropriate custody or visitation order at the time the offense was committed.

 Custodial Interference may range from a Class 1 misdemeanor if the defendant returns the child without injury prior to arrest up to a class 6 Felony.
 Custodial Interference can also lead to a charge of kidnapping or unlawful imprisonment.

 It is unlawful to knowingly restrain another person unless otherwise allowed by law.
 A violation of this statute is a Class 6 Felony unless the victim is released without physical injury to a safe place prior to arrest then the offense is a Class 1 Misdemeanor.